Subaru-PFS/spt_target_uploader/docs/docs/PPP.md

 | Maximum number of pointings           |   200 |         |

 [^1]: Overhead time charged for individual exposure such as readout, slew the telescope, field acquisition, and guide star acquisition.
 [^2]: Overhead time to obtain calibration data.
 Current best estimate is 1.2 h per night.
-That is, 1.2 h is charged for each 8.8 h individual exposures.
+That is, 1.2 h is charged for every 8.8 h individual exposures.